App version: 0.1.0

 2. Wedding Planner

 If you are highly organized and love the idea of making a couple’s wedding dreams come true, you could launch a wedding planning business.
 Generally, all you need to get started is a computer, software, and office supplies, which could run around $2,500.
 That small investment can potentially pay off big over time.
-While the average wedding planner makes around $32,000 per year, those that are experienced and successful make $100,000 and up annually.
+The average wedding planner makes $112,000 per year, but those with more experience can make more than $500,000 annually.

 3. Teaching Cooking

-Cooking classes are popular right now.
-So, if you’re skilled in the kitchen and love teaching people to cook, this could be a lucrative business idea.
-Startup costs vary widely, but can be low if you opt to offer one-on-one instruction in a student's home kitchen, or already have access to a restaurant or a commercial kitchen.
+Cooking classes are popular right now, so if you’re skilled in the kitchen and love teaching people to cook, this could be a lucrative business idea.
+Startup costs vary widely, but can be low if you opt to offer one-on-one instruction in a student's home kitchen or already have access to a restaurant or commercial kitchen.
 You may also be able to offer classes in your own home.
 Just be sure to contact your local health department and ask about requirements for a cooking class facility.

 4. Freelancing